-High-performing sales teams understand that the key to closing more deals lies in a critical understanding the buyer’s process.
-These high performers leverage that understanding to anticipate obstacles and effectively drive the process to completion.
+High-performing sales teams understand that the key to closing more deals lies in executing deep discovery and qualification to ensure alignment with the buyer’s process.
+Sellers that are able to navigate these complexities can leverage that understanding to anticipate obstacles and effectively drive the process to completion.

 Here are six questions to help your team members gauge the strength of an opportunity:

 1. What steps are included in the customer’s decision process?